 Section 14.11.
-No employee shall be subject to disciplinary actions solely on the basis of results of a polygraph examination.
+No employee shall be subject to disciplinary actions solely on the basis of results of a polygraph, CVSA or other mechanical truth verification examination.

 ARTICLE 15 HOURS OF WORK, OVERTIME, AND HOLIDAY'S

 Section 15.1.
 Part-time officers will be paid one and one half their regular hourly rate for hours worked over eight hours per day or forty hours per week (Sunday through Saturday).